En Coda Film: Winner of Four Categories in Prague's International Film Festival Sound Awards

-The many years of hard work are finally starting to flourish and the vision I originally had of En’coda Symphony Orchestra 432 Hz is finally coming into it's own and going far beyond what my imagination could hold.
+The many years of hard work are finally starting to flourish and the vision I originally had of En Coda Symphony Orchestra 432 Hz is finally coming into its own and going far beyond any place that my imagination could hold.

-For me, this work is not necessarily about the recognition but rather the exposure of this unique theraputic experience that we have curated over time and now captured onto film in a equallly unique style.
+For me, this work is not necessarily about the recognition, but rather the exposure of this unique therapeutic experience that we have created over time and now captured onto film in an equallly unique style.